kcoda36/MNIST-CNN/README.md

 # MNIST-CNN
-This is a CNN that trains on the MNIST dataset and can be used to classify numbers 0-9 in handwriting.
+This is a CNN that trains on the MNIST dataset and can be used to classify handwritten numbers 0-9.